June 3, 2016

 The steps were spaced quite far apart, but everything was holding well, so it went nicely until the ladder was supposed to get on the roof through a trapdoor.
 A few bricks fell from the stack on it, and the roots of trees that grew on the top finished the jamming.
 I couldn't open it, but I saw a way to get around: transfer on a massive joist nearby and climb through a broken skylight window.
 Not the most relaxing thing I have done, as wet moss and other flora partially covered the surface; it did the trick, tho.

 Once I caught my breath, I wanted to scale the entire smokestack.
-"Since I'm already here," I thought.
+"Since I'm already here," I thought, "might as well."
 Sadly, the stack was terribly eroded from the roof up.
 The bricks disintegrated, and the mortar between them was almost gone.
-It left some of the metal steps, rusted to half-width of their original strength, moving.
+It left some metal steps, rusted to half the width of their original strength, moving.
 The state was far from ideal, but I evaluated that it should still support my weight, and I decided to keep climbing.
 Carefully, step by step, I was getting higher and higher, and the view became better and better.

 Besides the outlooks, I constantly checked the chimney's state and the far-from-comforting surroundings.
-Somewhere in the upper half of the stack, suddenly, I noticed some motion down in the boiler room.
-I stopped climbing and saw a black guy, about as tall as I am but roughly twice in shoulders.
+Suddenly, somewhere in the upper half of the stack, I noticed some motion down in the boiler room.
+I stopped climbing and saw a black guy, about as tall as I am but roughly twice as broad in the shoulders.
 He silently browsed every corner of the ground level.
 Moreover, he held a stick in his hand, making a distinctive ding whenever he brushed it on some piece of metal.
 Probably a baseball bat equipped with nails or another iron tip.

 Once on the ground, I flew towards the hole in the wall while paying attention not to step on a piece of glass or anything that would make excessive noise.
 The goal was to avoid any contact.
 Outside the boiler room, I joined one of the paths going through the forest.